Constanze Mozart: Happiness of their marriage

 During his trips to other cities, and during Constanze's trips to nearby Baden for medical treatment, the couple exchanged letters, of which a number of Mozart's survive.
 The letters are unfailingly affectionate, often intensely so; and at times they can also be solicitous, supervisory, erotic, or silly; the general sense they give is of a happy marriage.

 A letter written from Dresden on 16 April 1789 gives instances of both "supervisory" and "silly".
 Mozart gives Constanze a six-item list of requests, including "don't be sad", "take care of your health", and "be assured of my love"; "don't go out walking by yourself -- but best of all don't go out walking at all."
 He concludes: "I kiss you and squeeze you 1095060437082 times; this will help you to practice your pronunciation."

 A passage both silly and erotic was written on the same journey, from Berlin on 23 May 1789, as Mozart was anticipating his homeward journey:

 On June 1st I'll sleep in Prague, and on the 4th -- the 4th? -- I'll be sleeping with my dear little wife;--Spruce up your sweet little nest because my little rascal here really deserves it, he has been very well behaved but now he's itching to possess your sweet [word erased by some unknown hand].
 Just imagine that little sneak, while I am writing he has secretly crept up on the table and now looks at me questioningly; but I, without much ado, give him a little slap--but now he is even more [word erased by some unknown hand]; well, he is almost out of control, the scoundrel.

-No letters from Constanze to Wolfgang appear to survive.
+No letters from Constanze to Wolfgang appear to have survived.
 However, in her old age she remembered her marriage to Mozart (as well as her later marriage to Nissen) as very happy; she wrote in a letter to a music teacher named Friedrich Schwaan (5 December 1829): "I have had two most excellent husbands by whom I was loved and honoured – even, I have to say, adored; they, too were both equally loved by me with the utmost tenderness, thus I was twice completely happy.”